 He'll always be at his desk from 9am until 5pm in case his clients need to get in touch.
 "If they need to message me I'm there.
 I know from first-hand experience that it can be quite annoying when you can't get hold of a contractor."

 He says there hasn't been much of a pay cut.
 He can pull in about $800 a week working on set contracts for clients.
 "It's a promised amount I'm getting, almost like a wage.
 Without that, which I've worked without before, the pay is very much up and down."

 Those who work from home often say they have better work-life balance, says associate professor Dennis Viehland, Massey Uni.
 Photo / Doug Sherring

-A report this week showed Auckland is one of the world's most traffic-clogged cities.
+week showed Auckland is one of the world's most traffic-clogged cities.
 TomTom's survey showed a 66 per cent congestion rating contributes to 38 minutes of delay for every hour spent in the car in the city's morning peak traffic.
 Wellington is even worse.

 With those sorts of statistics, Spanhake's choice is likely to become increasingly tempting.

 The number of Kiwis working from home is steadily increasing, reaching almost a quarter of a million in the latest Census.